LLaMA-Berry: Pairwise Optimization for O1-like Olympiad-Level Mathematical Reasoning: Introduction

-Another line of research focuses on evaluating the quality of reasoning paths, which includes outcome and process reward models~\citep{uesato2022solving}.
-The former focuses on whether the final answer of a reasoning path is correct, while the latter emphasizes the correctness of each step and the logical connections between steps.
-Although both approaches enable models to score using a scalar, labelled data for training these reward models are scarce.
-Furthermore, the scoring standards in mathematical reasoning tasks are highly variable, and the reward distribution for different problems is typically not i.i.d. (independently and identically distributed), with each problem presenting unique scoring characteristics.
-This non-independence complicates the scaling up of single-scalar score-based reward models and their abilities to detail local preference relations between answers.
+An intuitive approach to improving problem-solving is to break solutions into step-by-step reasoning paths~\citep{lightman2023let, luo2024improvemathematicalreasoninglanguage}, as demonstrated in Chain-of-Thought (CoT~\citealp{wei2022chain}).
+While prompt-based methods can effectively facilitate the construction of such reasoning paths, they may still encounter challenges due to the lack of comprehensive feedback during the generation process, which can affect efficiency~\citep{paul2023refiner}.
+In contrast to stepwise generation methods, another promising line of research treats the entire solution as an independent state, employing rewriting capabilities to refine the solutions, such as in Self-Refine~\citep{Self-Refine-first} and Reflexion~\citep{Reflexion}.
+However, these approaches, while innovative, may occasionally face challenges like being susceptible to local optima or potentially drifting towards suboptimal solutions due to flawed feedback, which could impact their maximum potential performance.

-To address the above challenges, we design the \texttt{LLaMA-Berry} framework (in Figure~\ref{fig:overview}) based on LLaMA-3.1-8B Instruct~\citep{meta_llama_8b_2024}, which includes two novel methods called Self-Refine applied to Monte Carlo Tree Search (SR-MCTS) and Pairwise Preference Reward Model (PPRM).
-Specifically, SR-MCTS is a novel Markov Decision Process (MDP) framework focusing on a path-wise problem-solving search where a complete solution is defined as an independent state, and self-refine is considered an optimization action.
-Then, Monte Carlo Tree Search (MCTS) is leveraged for the exploration of optimal solutions with guiding of PPRM evaluations.
-PPRM is inspired by Reinforcement Learning from Human Feedback (RLHF)~\citep{christiano2017deep} techniques; we have transformed the task of reward models into an RL problem that models preferences between solutions, then aggregating local preferences into a global ranking score with an Enhanced Borda Count (EBC) method.
+In addition to generating reasoning paths, effective solution evaluation is crucial, with models like the outcome reward model (ORM) and process reward model (PRM)~\citep{uesato2022solving} serving as valuable examples.
+The ORM focuses on the correctness of the final answer in a reasoning path, while the PRM emphasizes the correctness of each step in the process.
+While both methods enable reward models to assign scalar scores, obtaining reliable labeled data for training these reward models remains a significant challenge.
+Moreover, the scoring standards for mathematical reasoning tasks can vary significantly, as each problem presents unique characteristics.
+This variation complicates the scaling of reward models and hinders their ability to capture local preference relations between solutions.
+Although trained using language models, these reward models have yet to fully leverage instruction-following capabilities, which may limit their effectiveness in handling more complex reasoning tasks~\citep{genRM}.